Select Page

 Outsourcing | Tech Tips

-Are You Getting Value From Your IT Service Provider?
+Getting Value From Your IT Service Provider

 Provider relationships should be nurtured and managed.
-When Providers fail to deliver promised services, you and your organization could face significant risks.
-There is no guarantee that your provider will deliver contracted services.
+When MSPs fail to deliver promised services, you and your organization could face significant risks.
+There is no guarantee that your provider will deliver the contracted services.
 Contracts and SLAs are designed to create workflows and operations bound by legal promises; however, these agreements do not always support your business requirements.
 Additionally, human and technical failures occur too often; common service failures center around providers’ leadership and staff, communications, and deployed toolsets.

-Additional Provider best practices include building relationships around these principles:
+MSP best practices include building relationships around these principles:

-Center Services Around Your Business Requirements
+Center Managed IT Services Around Your Business Requirements

-Many organizations make the mistake of creating the Provider relationship and service commitment around technical needs; this model should focus on the business relationship with service commitments.
+Many organizations make the mistake of creating the MSP relationship and service commitment around technical needs; this model should focus on the business relationship with service commitments.
 It starts by establishing a basic business platform centered around your goals, mission, vision, and services.
 If the provider knows and understands what you are about, it should be able to create a program that works for you.
 Can your Provider answer, “What does our business need to be successful?”

 Business and Technical Objectives

-Work with your Provider to map all business requirements and processes to associated technical solutions.
+Work with your MSP to map all business requirements and processes to associated technical solutions.
 This mapping exercise aligns priorities and criticalities between business and technical systems.
 This sets the stage to create agreements for technical solutions focusing on business outcomes.

 Be Transparent & Nurture the Relationship